Netherlands’ Fund for Regional Partnership – MATRA

 Matra makes use of several instruments, each of which aims to improve the relationship between government and citizens in different ways, reflecting the four major themes: 1) supporting democratic development, 2) civil society organizations, 3) promoting the rule of law, and 4) reliable institutions.

 Within Matra framework the embassies provide direct support to projects of local civil society organizations in order to promote constructive dialogue between government and civil society through demand-driven and small-scale projects.
-The main areas of project support are legislation and justice; public administration, public order and the police; and human rights and minorities.
+The main areas of project support are legislation and justice; good governance (public administration, public order and the police).

 If you are interested in submitting your project proposal for Matra support please see the: